Orlando Fernández (swimmer): Career

 Fernández holds various records in long distance swimming, among them the long swimming records of 20 kilometers at Key West, Florida, and 25 kilometers in Indiana.

 Fernández was inspired and motivated to represent his country in international swimming events by his long-distance swimming coach Marcos Díaz, a native of the Dominican Republic.
 When he decided to attempt the crossing of the Strait of Gibraltar, he requested and received the help and training of Pedro Díaz.
 Díaz coached Fernández on the physical training required before and after the crossing of the strait.

 In 2008, Fernández swam 12 hours straight during his participation in "100 x 35", a TV program directed by Julián Gil.

-On May 19, 2011, Fernández departed from Cadiz, Spain, and swam the Strait for three hours and 57 minutes covering a distance of 18 kilometers in 65° Fahrenheit waters.
+On May 19, 2011, Fernández departed from Cadiz, Spain, and swam the Strait for three hours and 57 minutes covering a distance of 18 kilometers in 65 °F waters.
 He reached Point Cires, Morocco, accomplishing his lifelong dream and becoming the first Puerto Rican ever to do so.

 Among other sports he practices are kayaking (of which he also an instructor), spinning, paddleboarding and surfing.
 He also serves as a motivational speaker at public schools and private enterprises.
 Fernandez plans on swimming from Vieques to Palmas del Mar in Humacao, in a benefit drive to help the Children with Cancer Foundation.